Seirdy/moac/CONTRIBUTING.md

 The linters are very opinionated.
 If you find this annoying, you can send your patch anyway; I'll clean it up if it looks useful.

-Everything possible should have tests.
-If a line returning an error is impossible to reach and thus uncovered, replace it with a panic.
+Everything possible should be covered by tests.
+If a branch handling an error should be impossible to reach and is therefore uncovered, replace it with a panic.
 Any uncovered line that isn't a panic is in need of a test.

+If you want live test feedback while hacking and find the tests to be too slow (they typically take under 3s by default on my low-end notebook), set the environment variable `LOOPS` to something below `64`.
+I like to set it to `16` for live sub-second feedback but leave it at the default `64` in my pre-commit hook.
+Test-cases run multiple times because of the non-determinism inherent to random password generation.
+Tests are a bit slow since `GenPW()`'s tests have thousands of test-cases generated from lists of possible parameters.